ULTRAKIT-Reloaded/ULTRAKIT-Reloaded-UMM-Compatibility-Patch/README.md

 3. Move UKT-UMM-Patch.dll to [Your ULTRAKILL Directory]\BepInEx\plugins\
 ### ALTERNATE INSTALLATION
 Download the patch using [Thunderstore Mod Manager](https://thunderstore.io/c/ultrakill/p/ULTRAKIT/ULTRAKIT_Reloaded/) to automatically install the patch alongside ULTRAKIT Reloaded and UltraModManager.

+##

+The Assembly-CSharp.dll included in /lib is stripped of all code, and has been OK'd by Hakita.